pdxparrot/assets/SETUP.md

 ## Game Over UI (optional)

-* Create a new UI/GameOverUI script that overrides the Game GameOverUI and implement the required interface
-* Create a GameOverUI Prefab in Prefabs/UI and add the GameOverUI component to it
+* Create a GameOverUI Prefab in Prefabs/UI and add the project GameOverUI component to it
   * Layer: UI
   * Add a Canvas under the prefab
     * Render Mode: Screen Space - Overlay